How to calculate poker odds and why it’s important

 Are you getting the right price to call?

 Here’s where things get a bit tricky.
-The goal of poker is to win over the long term.
+The goal for every poker player, of course, is to win over the long term.
 If you’re consistently making the correct mathematical decision, you’ll achieve that goal.
 That means you must avoid making calls when you aren’t getting the right price.

 Let’s go back to that $100 pot example above.
 We’ll say you have 6-5 of diamonds on a board of 2-9-10 with two diamonds.
 All you have is a small flush draw, which means you have nine outs to hit your flush (nine diamonds left in the deck).
 You have approximately a 36% chance of hitting that flush (each out should be multiplied by four on the flop to determine the approximate percentage chance of hitting), or about a 1 in 3 shot.